How to Write Fiction Based on Fact

 Please welcome guest writer Sam Russell with a post about writing fiction based on fact.

 Let’s dispel a myth: you don’t have to write what you know.
-Yet at the same time, you need to know what you write.
-Fiction is neither real nor unreal but a world existing between places of factual certainty and the avenues of an author’s imagination.
+However, you need to know what you write.
+Fiction is neither real nor unreal; it exists between places of factual certainty and the avenues of an author’s imagination.

 But how do you do it?
 How do you take the everyday and draw a new existence from it?
 How do you write fiction based on facts?

 You need two tools at your command before you begin: experience (personal, professional, or both) and the ability to research.